ufal/mtmonkey/README.md

 When using this software in your scientific work, please cite the following paper:
-Aleš Tamchyna, Ondřej Dušek, and Rudolf Rosa: "MTMonkey: A scalable infrastructure for a Machine Translation web service".
+Aleš Tamchyna, Ondřej Dušek, Rudolf Rosa, and Pavel Pecina:
+"MTMonkey: A scalable infrastructure for a Machine Translation web service".
 In *Prague Bulletin of Mathematical Linguistics* 100, 2013 (in print).

 Contents of this package
 ------------------------